takamuffin/aws-foundry-ssl/README.md

 Once it's successfully provisioned, the next time it ticks over a trigger time the Foundry EC2 server will be started or stopped as appropriate, saving you from paying for time that you aren't using the server.

 If you _do_ need to access the server outside of the schedule, you can always start and stop it manually from the EC2 list without affecting the Resource Scheduler.

+## Security and Updates

+Linux auto-patching is enabled by default.
+A utility script `utils/kernel_updates.sh` also exists to help you manage this if you want to disable, re-enable, or run it manually.

+It's also recommended to SSH into the instance and run `sudo dnf upgrade` every so often to make sure your packages are up to date with the latest fixes and security releases.

 ## Upgrading From a Previous Installation